folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

   #### Finally, remove all unused modules

-  Add a line #!/bin/bash at the top of your delete script, make the script executable and then call your delete script:
+  Add a line #!/bin/bash at the top of your delete script, make the script executable and then execute your delete script:

   ```
    ./dockerps.todelete.sh